shanhaichik/webpack-require-loader/README.md

 ```js
 //@require "./modules/**/index.js?import[]=angular,go={hello:'world'}"
 ```
-* If the import parameters are set in the webpack.config.js file and in @require, they both will be imported into the included files
+* If the import parameters are set in the webpack.config.js file and in @require comment, they both will be imported into the included files

 ## More examples